EventStore/documentation/docs/clients/grpc/subscriptions.md

 ## Filtering by stream name

-If you only want to subscribe to streams with a given name there are two options.
+If you only want to subscribe to a stream with a given name there are two options.
 You can either use a regular expression or a prefix.

 ### Filtering by prefix